-Analysis of results and reflection: For this reporting period (fiscal year 2020 [July 1, 2019 to June 30, 2020]) opportunities for PD in calendar year 2020 have been greatly reduced, canceled or postponed.
+Analysis of results and reflection: For this reporting period (fiscal year 2021-2022 [July 1, 2021 to June 30,2022]) opportunities for PD have somewhat returned to normal.

 Ongoing improvement actions: We will continue this process indefinitely and seek new opportunities and funding sources.
 See also recommendation 5.A.